 This isn't a failure of discipline.
 It's a failure of visibility.
 Most agency founders don't have a clear overhead-to-revenue ratio tracked month over month.
 They know the absolute numbers but not the trend.

-The fix: A monthly overhead audit — ideally automated — that tracks overhead as a percentage of revenue and flags when it's trending in the wrong direction.
-Target overhead ratios are industry-specific, but most well-run agencies operate at 25–35% overhead to revenue.
-If you're above that, you have a specific overhead problem that needs a specific overhead intervention — not a general "reduce costs" mandate.
+The fix: A monthly overhead audit, ideally automated, that tracks overhead as a percentage of revenue and flags when it's trending in the wrong direction.
+Target overhead ratios are industry-specific, but most well-run agencies operate at 25 to 35% overhead to revenue.
+If you're above that, you have a specific overhead problem that needs a specific overhead intervention, not a general "reduce costs" mandate.

 The five leaks above are knowable.
 Fixing them requires data that most agencies either don't track or track inconsistently.
 The minimum viable profitability dashboard for an agency includes: